 Objective Sub-Objectives - Will the Policy?
-Economic To encourage sustained economic Improve business development growth and contribute to economic Enhance the image of the area as a business location prosperity Improve the health of Barnet's town centres Increase economic activity To offer the opportunity for rewarding and satisfying employment Help reduce unemployment, in particular in the wards of the borough where it is the highest Promote flexible forms of working To encourage and accommodate both Encourage indigenous business indigenous and inward investment Encourage inward investment Make land and property available for business development To reduce disparities in economic performance & promote regeneration Promote regeneration; reducing disparity with surrounding areas Environmental To reduce the effect of traffic on the Promote the use of calming measure to reduce traffic volume environment Increase the proportion of journeys using modes other than the car Encourage walking or cycling Reduce the need to travel Improve access to public transport maintain and enhance the quality of dscapes, townscapes and local Improve the landscape and ecological quality and character of open spaces distinctiveness Minimise visual intrusion and protect views Help to preserve and record archaeological features To conserve and enhance the borough's existing biodiversity and seek Ensure the protection and enhancement of the Special Areas of Conservation to increase where possible Protect and enhance the borough's Sites of Special Scientific Interest and Sites of Metropolitan Importance for Nature Conservation Encourage protection and enhancement of and increase number of tree Conserve and enhance species diversity; and in particular avoid harm to protected species Encourage the use of green roofs, landscaping or open space to improve
+Sub-objectives - Will the Folicy: Economic Improve hydrogen development To encourage sustained economic growth and contribute to economic Improve business development The great the image of the great as a business leasting. prosperity Enhance the image of the area as a business location Improve the health of Barnet's town centres Improve the health of Barnet's town centres Increase economic activity To offer the opportunity for rewarding and satisfying employment Help reduce unemployment, in particular in the wards of the borough where it is the highest Promote flexible forms of working To encourage and accommodate both Encourage indigenous business indigenous and inward investment Encourage inward investment Make land and property available for business development To reduce disparities in economic performance & promote regeneration Promote regeneration; reducing disparity with surrounding areas Environmental To reduce the effect of traffic on the Promote the use of calming measure to reduce traffic volume environment Increase the proportion of journeys using modes other than the car Encourage walking or cycling Reduce the need to travel Improve access to public transport To maintain and enhance the quality of landscapes, townscapes and local Improve the landscape and ecological quality and character of open spaces distinctiveness Minimise visual intrusion and protect views Help to preserve and record archaeological features To conserve and enhance the borough's existing biodiversity and seek Ensure the protection and enhancement of the Special Areas of Conservation to increase where possible Protect and enhance the borough's Sites of Special Scientific Interest and Sites of Metropolitan Importance for Nature Conservation Encourage protection and enhancement of and increase number of tree Conserve and enhance species diversity; and in particular avoid harm to protected species Encourage the use of green roofs, landscaping or open space to improve